Lilo1417/quicklearnCli/README.md

 # quicklearn cli
-A cli project to learn vocabulary.
+Quicklearn Cli is a cli tool for learning vocabulary.